 ICANN 81, Istanbul, Turkey

 The week after the IETF meeting, the ICANN meeting took place in Istanbul.
-During the week, the ASO AC held a number of work sessions uring which they discussed the timeline for their work on the revised ICP-2 document and other related activities.
+During the week, the ASO AC held a number of work sessions during which they discussed the timeline for their work on the revised ICP-2 document and other related activities.
 It was interesting to be with this group of passionate volunteers and to observe their work.
 Part of their activities during the week was a joint session with the ICANN Government Advisory Council (GAC) in which GAC members could ask questions about the proposed principles (see more above).
 Their main interest was related to principles such as stability and anti-capture.
 You can read the ICANN 81 Communiqué of the GAC.

 DENOG 16, Berlin, Germany